 5. Women dominate

 While many colleges have larger percentages of women than men enrolled at their institutions, men still tend to dominate some academic majors and programs.
-For example, engineering is a major dominated by men.
+For example, men dominate the engineering major.
 At women’s colleges, women dominate every academic discipline.
 This allows the students to become leaders in their programs.
-In addition, it allows them to be unconstrained by the social pressures one may feel in a male -dominated environment.
+In addition, it allows them to be unconstrained by the social pressures one may feel in a male-dominated environment.

 Women’s colleges are rich with traditions.
 For example, many women’s colleges have weekly teas, allowing students the opportunity to bond with others within the community.
 The different women’s colleges offer unique events and activities that have been celebrated since they were founded.
 These traditions promote empowerment and sisterhood.